 The Tapajós gold province, in which CDS is located, was the scene of a historical gold rush in Brazil.
 Barrick Gold Corp. ("Barrick") conducted limited exploration at CDS from June 1995 to November 1996.
-In total, Barrick drilled 23 diamond drill holes (2,027 meters) and undertook certain other on-site exploration work.

 Geological Setting, Mineralization and Deposit Type